Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 General Equation for Photosynthesis
 $$CO_2 + H_2O \rightarrow C_6H_{12}O_6 + O_2$$

-- Type of a reaction
+- Type of a redox reaction
 - Oxidation of water is linked with the reduction of carbon dioxide
 - Series of redox reaction to oxidize water make up the **photosynthetic electron transport chain**